 There was nothing left in the Estate.
 There were no estate taxes due (Shirley died in 2010) and Simon had paid or caused to be paid all claims and expenses of administration.
 More than two years has passed since Shirley's death, so there can and will be no more claims.
 There currently are no assets in the Estate and no reason for it to remain open.

-That again, while we DO NOT TRUST either TED or Alan Rose, due in large part to their direct involvement in and advancement of the prior frauds and for their continued efforts to advance such frauds as evidenced in this TOXIC, VEXATIOUS, COSTLY and FRAUDULENT pleading.
+That again, it is impossible to TRUST either TED or Alan Rose, due in large part to their direct involvement in and advancement of the prior frauds and for their continued efforts to advance such frauds as evidenced in this TOXIC, VEXATIOUS, COSTLY and FRAUDULENT pleading.
+They have only acted in their best interest and that of their prior counsel and it is expected they will continue to do so.
 That while the statement is filled with statements that are not proven about the assets and were they are or where they went, again there is no legal support for their claims and factually there are alleged further crimes for the failure to provide the documents and records necessary to prove their claims in violation of Probate and Trust Rules and Statutes.

 That TED states,